 Literal translations are often an attempt to hide a translator’s inexperience or lack of ability

-There are two opposing schools of thought in the translation world: 1) translations must always be literal and 2) translations should be adapted and localized while improving upon the source text if necessary.
-In any case, Japanese translations should never be done too literally.
+There are two opposing schools of thought in the translation world: 1) translations must always be literal, or word for word, and 2) translations should be adapted and localized while "improving" upon the source text if necessary.
+In other words, they should be semantic, or free.
+In any case, translation from and into Japanese should never be done too literally.

 Literal translation aims to find the best possible matches between individual words in the source and target languages.
 This is achieved by giving more attention to single words than to sentence-level meaning, a strategy which carries the risk of creating a confusing and syntactically jumbled target text that is difficult to understand.
 The meanings of words in literal translations can sometimes differ significantly from what was intended, despite the efforts of the translator to perfectly match each and every source word with its closest equivalent in the target language.
 In contrast, semantic or free translation seeks to match meaning at the sentence level instead, an approach which greatly benefits the natural flow of the text and makes it more immediately comprehensible.

-Compared to Romance or neo-Latin languages such as Italian or English, the Japanese language has some fundamental differences: the parts of a sentence are arranged in a different order; virtually all superfluous information is discarded; the subject of a sentence is omitted except in cases where its presence is absolutely required for understanding; there are more nuanced and ambiguous ways to express a thought; nouns, verbs, and adjectives are not modified according to gender, number, or grammatical person; and there is only a loose distinction between verbs and adjectives.
+Compared to Indo-European, and in particular Romance or neo-Latin languages such as Italian or English, the Japanese language has a fundamentally different structure: the parts of a sentence are arranged in a different order; virtually all superfluous information is discarded; the subject of a sentence is omitted except in cases where its presence is absolutely required for understanding; there are more nuanced and ambiguous ways to express a thought; nouns, verbs, and adjectives are not modified according to gender, number, or grammatical person; there is no distinction between definite and indefinite articles; there is only a loose distinction between verbs and adjectives and, well, it's profoundly irrational, all peculiarities that on the whole contribute to make it in a linguistic world apart.

-Written Japanese in particular features less interconnection between statements, relying more on redundancy and standard formulations.
+Written Japanese in particular features less interconnection between statements, relying more on redundancy and standard formulations for which there is no equivalent in Italian and English and therefore are difficult to translate.
 The use of synonyms is not as important in Japanese as it is in Italian or English, and since the language doesn’t contain pronominal particles or relative pronouns, the object of a sentence is often repeatedly identified.
-In the Italian language, this would negatively impact the fluidity and readability of a text.
+In the Italian language, in particular, this would negatively impact the fluidity and readability of a text.

-These disparities highlight why literal translations from Japanese should be avoided as much as possible.
+For these reasons, as a general rule, literal translation from Japanese should be avoided as much as possible, let alone translating it too literally.
+Or better, the above said sintax differences are so marked that translating word for word from Japanese is not possible at all.
 But to be clear, we don’t recommend translating word for word from English to Italian either, despite the structural similarities between the two.
 The specific issue with applying this method to Japanese is that its syntactic structure will inevitably shape the target text in a way that sounds quite unnatural to an Italian reader.

 Below is an extreme yet real-world example of excessive literal translation from Japanese—a common case of unnecessary repetition, something which is unfortunately not confined to the realm of technical translation.
 (A) is a sentence from a Japanese printer manual, which has been literally translated into English (B).
 Sentence (C) is a word-for-word translation of either the Japanese or English versions, done by an inexperienced translator who is a native speaker of Italian.